Common Questions for Students

 Please contact the Office of Summer and Intersession Programs to obtain your specific foundation code.

-JHU takes safety and security seriously and offers many services, tools, policies, and procedures to help maintain a safe environment on campus.
+Johns Hopkins University takes safety and security seriously and offers many services, tools, policies, and procedures to help maintain a safe environment on campus.
 If you have a problem or concern, we encourage you to report immediately to your Residential Counselor, who will then follow the appropriate protocols regarding your issue.
 In an emergency, or after hours and on weekends and holidays, you can call JHU Campus Safety and Security at 410-516-4600, available 24/7 or visit JHU Health and Wellness Center at 31 E 31st St, Baltimore, MD 21218, (410) 516-8270, available MTWR 8:30am – 5:30pm, Friday 8:30am – 5pm, Saturday 11am – 2pm and Sunday they are closed.
-You can also visit the Office of Summer and Intersession Programs any weekday 9am – 5 pm.
+You can also visit the Office of Summer and Intersession Programs any weekday 9 am – 5 pm.

 Be sure to read the policy section of the website, both of which outline student responsibilities for conduct, attendance, and academic integrity.
 JHU Summer Programs puts safety first, and program rules prohibiting involvement with alcohol and drugs are an important factor in our effort to provide you with a positive environment for study and growth in the summer.
 This is why the program supports a zero-tolerance policy when it comes to illegal substances.
 Zero tolerance means that a student found to have attended a gathering where alcohol or drugs are present is subject to immediate dismissal from the Summer School.
-No Summer School fees are refunded.
+No Summer School costs are refunded.

-Be sure to read about on-campus housing and dining, your room, and more information for admitted JHU Summer Program students.
+Be sure to read about on-campus housing and dining, your room, and more information for accepted JHU Summer Program students.
 Students under 18, or those attending pre-college programs, will reside in McCoy Hall and students over 18 and not in the pre-college programs will reside in Charles Commons.

 You are required to attend the entire course including the first and last class meetings.
 Check-in is the Sunday before courses begin.
 The dorm will allow you to check in as early as 2pm for your residential check-in, but no earlier.
 However, you may arrive at your academic check-in and tour the campus as early as 11am on the Sunday before the program start date.
 Please understand that JHU cannot take responsibility for students before check-in time on the Sunday of each check-in, or after 9am on Saturday after check-out.
 In the state of Maryland, minors (below the age of 18) may not check into a hotel by themselves.
 Please do not make arrangements to arrive before check-in or to leave after the check-out.
 For more information about check-in, see the Pre-College arrival guide, available in the spring.
 For those students who are over 18 and not in the pre-college programs, you may make your own plans prior to check-in or after check-out.